 “For our Fit Water launch, the outdoor created was entirely managed by TED.
 We can deploy [the TED team] far and wide but they won’t replace strategic agencies.
 The reason we still want strategic traditional agencies is that we still want that total best practice.
 We need expertise from across the globe we wouldn’t necessarily get access to.”

-It’s for this reason that while managing its own media is being considered, for the time being the “knowledge and experience” Mediacom brings is something it can’t replicate.
+It’s for this reason that while managing its own digital media is being considered, for the time being the “knowledge and experience” Mediacom brings is something it can’t replicate.

 “I can see us getting closer to [doing out own] media buying and understanding it in more detail but right now we have a good solution in place.”